 The Black-Scholes option-pricing model requires the use of subjective assumptions, such as volatility, which determine the fair value of stock-based awards.
-The assumptions utilized in the Black-Scholes option-pricing model are as follows:
+The assumptions utilized in the Black-Scholes option-pricing model are expected term, expected volatility, expected dividend, risk-free interest rate and fair value of common stock.